nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/nRF91_as_Zephyr_modem.rst

 However, for convenience you may want to redirect SLM's logs to the SiP's UART 0 so that you do not need to reconnect the RTT client every time the board is reset.
 See the :ref:`slm_additional_config` section for information on how to do this.

-The logs output via UART can be seen by connecting to the appropriate UART with a serial communication program.
+The logs output through UART can be seen by connecting to the appropriate UART with a serial communication program.
 Under Linux, if the controlling chip is the nRF52840 of the nRF9160 DK, the device file of its UART 0 will typically be :file:`/dev/ttyACM1`.

 After both applications have been flashed to their respective chips and you are connected to receive logs, you can reset the controlling chip.